 Casilda Barajas is an architect by trade and a graduate of the UNAM.
-A resident of San Miguel de Allende now for six years, she is busy as an architect specializing in design with reeds and an active promoter of reed construction.
+A six-year resident of San Miguel de Allende, she specializes in architectural design with reeds and is an active promoter of reed construction.
 Casilda promotes gray water recycling with biofilters and natural wetlands.
 She spent six years working in Chiapas with these technologies while designing and building a network of micro community health clinics in Zapatista communities.
 She also participates in Initiatives for Nature -- INANA, another civil organization.
 Casilda designs learning materials and community outreach strategies for Caminos de Agua.

 Research and Technology Development Coordinator

 Aaron Krupp, an Oberlin College/Caltech mechanical engineering graduate, coordinates our Research and Technology Development team.
 His priority is research and development on our water filtration media for arsenic and fluoride mitigation.
 Over the past few years, he has worked on rural wheelchairs and biodegradable sanitary pads in India, built some robots in California, worked to develop desalination systems in Australia, and even taught magic with a circus in Kathmandu.
 Most recently, Aaron returned from a twelve-month Watson Fellowship studying the relationship between poverty and technology in South and Southeast Asia and East Africa.
 Aaron is passionate about research into diverse "technologies designed for function and accessibility [that] can help break the cycle of poverty."
 Check out more of Aaron's work here.

-Jeff Rottler is an original founder of Instituto Tierra y Cal, A.C. - a San Miguel-based nonprofit focusing on earthen construction - as well as CATIS Mexico (which eventually became Caminos de Agua).
-Jeff is a sociologist and a builder who focuses on sustainable rural community development in Latin America and has primarily concentrated on earthen construction for the past decade.
-While most of his time now is with his sustainable building company, Rottler-Campos Studio, Jeff still leads on the coordination of ceramic water filter production for Caminos de Agua.
+Jeff Rottler is an original founder of both Instituto Tierra y Cal, A.C. -- a San Miguel-based nonprofit focusing on earthen construction -- and CATIS Mexico -- which eventually became Caminos de Agua.
+Jeff is a sociologist and a builder who focuses on sustainable rural community development in Latin America.
+For the past decade, he has primarily worked on earthen construction.
+While Jeff now spends most of his time with his sustainable building company, Rottler-Campos Studio, Jeff still coordinates ceramic water filter production for Caminos de Agua.